lry127/ListeningComprehensionGradeEvaluator/README.md

 ## Build Manually

-I only build this for x64 Windows operating system, but it only uses standard c++ library and can actually run any common platforms.
+I only build it for x64 Windows operating system, but it only uses standard c++ library and can actually run on any platform that supports cxx 17.

 Take advantage of cmake to build it: